TaoRuijie/ECAPA-TDNN/README.md

 Thanks for these authors to open source their code!

 If you have any questions about this project, please ask me from the 'issue' part (Please do not ask me though any social media, thanks!)

+If you improve this project by some methods, please let me know, I will update it.
+Thanks!